canonical/snapd/docs/rest.md

 field      | ignored except in action | description
 -----------|-------------------|------------
 `action`   |                   | Required; a string, one of `install`, `update`, `remove`, `purge`, `activate`, `deactivate`, or `rollback`.
+`channel`  | `install` `update` | From which channel to pull the new package (and track henceforth).
+Channels are a means to discern the maturity of a package or the software it contains, although the exact meaning is left to the application developer.
+One of `edge`, `beta`, `candidate`, and `stable` which is the default.
 `leave_old`| `install` `update` `remove` | A boolean, equivalent to commandline's `--no-gc`.
 Default is false (do not leave old snaps around).
 `license`  | `install` `update` | A JSON object with `intro`, `license`, and `agreed` fields, the first two of which must match the license (see the section “A note on licenses”, below).